They Live: Plot

 While Nada retrieves another pair of sunglasses from the trash pile, Frank comes to give him his paycheck and orders him to stay away following Nada's killing spree becoming widespread news.
 Realizing that Frank is not one of the aliens, Nada pleads with Frank to put on the glasses, but he refuses, and eventually the two come to blows.
 After a long and painful fight, Nada subdues Frank, and places the glasses on his face.
 Seeing the aliens for himself, and now believing Nada, Frank agrees to go into hiding together.
 The two run into Gilbert, who introduces them to the human resistance.
-They are given contact lenses to replace the sunglasses and learn about the aliens using global warming to make Earth's atmosphere similar to their homeworld while depleting its resources for their own gain.
+They are given contact lenses to replace the sunglasses and learn about the aliens using global warming to xenoform Earth's atmosphere to be more like their homeworld's while depleting its resources for their own gain.
 They also learn that the aliens have been bribing human collaborators in exchange for wealth.
 Holly joins the meeting, bringing information about where the signal may be originating.
 Soon afterwards, the meeting is raided by police, with the majority of those present killed and the survivors scattered.
 Nada and Frank are cornered in an alley, but Frank activates an alien wristwatch, opening a portal to the alien's spaceport on Earth under Cable 54, an alien-run news network.

-Coming across a meeting of aliens and collaborators celebrating the defeat of the human resistance, they are approached by a drifter from the shantytown, now a collaborator.
+Coming across a meeting of aliens and wealthy collaborators celebrating the defeat of the human resistance, they are approached by a drifter from the shanty town, now a collaborator.
 Mistaking them for new recruits, he gives the pair a tour of the facility, where the aliens broadcast a signal that prevents humans from identifying them and their hidden messages.
-Nada and Frank locate Holly and fight their way to the transmitter on the roof, but Holly, a collaborator responsible for the raid, murders Frank.
-Nada kills Holly and destroys the transmitter, but is mortally wounded by a police helicopter.
-With the signal shut down, he gives them the middle finger as he dies.

-Meanwhile, because of the transmitter being destroyed, humans all over the world discover the aliens hiding among them.
+Nada and Frank locate Holly and fight their way to the transmitter on the roof, but Holly reveals herself as a collaborator and murders Frank.
+Nada kills Holly and blasts the transmitter before police gun him down.
+As he dies giving the police the finger, humans discover the aliens among them and react in horror and disgust.